Clinical Chemistry

 Delegates will understand how integrating disparate data sets can:

-- Improve right-first-time diagnostics
+Improve right-first-time diagnostics and reduce repeat testing

 Speakers